mworion/MountWizzard4/docs/source/install_mw4.rst

 Step 2
 ------

-Run one of the scripts
+Run one of the scripts following script.
+During installation a terminal window might open an show the progress of installation.

 .. code-block::